kraemer-raimund/game-engine/README.md

 to use it as an educational project to help others learn about game engines, graphics programming, and game development.

+Along with the game engine I develop a (small) sample game to incrementally drive the requirements of the engine.

 # Contribution

 As of now, this is just a personal for-fun project.
 If you find a bug, feel